-Responsible means that the bidder has the means to execute the procurement-they have the ability to provide the goods and/or services required.
+Responsible means that the bidder has the means to execute the procurement - (meaning they can provide the goods and/or services required.)

-The County is responsible for ensuring that allowable costs are net of all discounts, rebates and applicable credits, and also that all expenditures are necessary, reasonable and allocable.
+The County is responsible for ensuring that allowable costs are net for all discounts, rebates and applicable credits, and that all expenditures are necessary, reasonable and allocable.

 The County must have a clear and accurate description of the material, product or service to be procured.
-All requirements, which must be fulfilled, have to be identified and cannot contain features which unduly restrict competition.
+All requirements, which must be fulfilled, must be identified and cannot contain features which unduly restrict competition.

-When it is impractical or uneconomical to make clear and accurate descriptions of the technical requirements, a "brand name or equal" description may be used as a means to define the performance or other requirements.
+When it is impractical or uneconomical to make clear and accurate descriptions of the technical requirements, a "brand name or equal" description may be used to define the performance or other requirements.
 The specific features of the named brand, which must be met by suppliers, shall be clearly stated per 2 CFR 200.319(c) (1).
 Restricting procurement to a brand name or a specific product is not permitted; however, situations do arise when the county has a compelling need or reason to purchase a brand specific item.
-The county would then need to document all reasons for this requirement, but must still maximize completion even in the brand specific procurements.
+The county would then need to document all the reasons for this requirement but must still maximize completion even in the brand specific procurements.